Internet-Draft Mission Metering August 2026

 3. Relationship to the Issuance and Runtime Profiles

 This document depends normatively on the issuance profile and the runtime profile and is not implementable alone.
 It defines its consumption bounds as members of the Mission Intent controls object, using the extension seam the issuance profile provides; they are carried on the Mission and committed by intent_hash exactly as any other Intent member.
-Metering is performed by the runtime profile's PDP within a documented enforcement scope; this document adds metering semantics to the runtime profile's decision contract and changes no issuance behavior.
+Metering is performed by the runtime profile's PDP within a documented enforcement scope; this document adds metering semantics to the runtime profile's decision contract and changes no issuance protocol, though it does add consent-surface obligations on the Mission Issuer (Section 6.1).

 4. Conventions and Terminology